 - Eli uses targeted next generation DNA sequencing and a set of biochemical tests for 29 of the 32 conditions on the Eli panel, to analyze your baby’s genes.
 These are genetic conditions, including conditions that are not detected by standard carrier screening or prenatal tests.

 - Eli screens for conditions caused by mutations that occur only in egg or sperm cells, called de novo (new) mutations, and these types of genetic changes can’t be detected by carrier screening.
 For this reason, Eli screening can provide useful information about your child’s health, even if you have had extensive carrier screening or prenatal testing.

 WheRE is Eli available for purchase?

-Eli is available for purchase in 45 states.
-Eli is currently not available for residents of California, Maryland, New York, Pennsylvania or Rhode Island.
+Eli is available for purchase in most states.
+Eli is currently not available for residents of Maryland, New York, Pennsylvania or Rhode Island.
 We cannot accept samples originating or collected in those states at this time.